ssvaidyanathan/apigee-nodejs-app-engine/README.md

 - In your cloned repo (in your local machine), browse to `apigee-bundles` and select *iap-aware_proxy.zip*
 - Give a name, click "Next" and complete the proxy wizard
 - In the Develop tab, on the left menu, click "Target Endpoints".
 Replace the `<URL>https://{app-engine-url}</URL>` with your App Engine URL
+- Deploy the proxy (to the same environment were the Key Value Map was created)

+- Enable trace and make a call to "https://{org}-{env}.apigee.net/iap-aware", it should return _"Hello from Apigee !!! "_ message.
+In the trace, you will see that it invokes the Sharedflow which in turn generates an OAuth token (using the service account) which is authorized by IAP.

+- Try removing the access in IAP for the service account and hit the URL.
+Should throw an error.

+NOTE: In the `AM-Set-AccessToken`, you can set any flow variables as custom header with "X-Var-" as prefix.
+The NodeJS example will pick those and set them as response headers

+For example, run the following curl command `curl -i https://{org}-{env}.apigee.net/iap-aware`, it should show ```x-var-foo: bar, x-var-abc: xyz``` which are set in the policy